ssuksawat/angular-http-quickerr/README.md

 ## Getting started

 1) Download this repository...(Bower coming soon!
-Need to run some more tests)
+Need to add some more parameter validations)

 2) Include script
 ```html